MrSnifo/twitch.py/docs/docs/ext/bot/index.md

 ## Features

 - **User Registration**: Register broadcasters with their access tokens and manage their tokens for API requests.
-- **Custom Event Subscription**: Subscribe to custom events without any cost.
 - **Broadcaster Management**: Retrieve and manage registered broadcasters within the bot's connection.
 - **Flexible Authentication**: Authenticate users using their access or refresh tokens.